comicfans/comicfans.github.io/_posts/2026-01-10-red-black-tree.md

 ![image]({{ site.baseurl }}/images/2026-01-10-red-black-tree/rbt-insert-no-uncle.gif)

-if new inserted node stay between parent and grandparent, first rotate at parent level, make it same as first variant
+3.2 if new inserted node stay between parent and grandparent, first rotate at parent level, make it same as 3.1

 ![image]({{ site.baseurl }}/images/2026-01-10-red-black-tree/rbt-insert-no-uncle-inbetween.gif)

-3.2 if uncle exist, then it must be RED (otherwise breaks black height rule).
+3.3 if uncle exist, then it must be RED (otherwise breaks black height rule).
 For such situation, we color Grandparent as red, P/U as BLACK (so the black height), then sub-tree under grandparent is fixed, but if grandgrandparent is red, it's possible to lead consequent red with grandgrandparent so we need recursively fix it.
 Then we treat G as 'new inserted node'

 ![image]({{ site.baseurl }}/images/2026-01-10-red-black-tree/rbt-insert-red-uncle.gif)